This is the multi-page printable view of this section. Click here to print.

 Virtual Server server type

-Virtual Server provides a server type suitable for the purpose of use.
-The server type consists of various combinations such as CPU, Memory, Network Bandwidth, etc. The host server used by the Virtual Server is determined by the server type selected when creating the Virtual Server.
-Please select a server type according to the specifications of the application you want to run on the Virtual Server.
+Virtual Server provides server types that match the intended use.
+Server types consist of various combinations such as CPU, Memory, and Network Bandwidth.
+The host server used for a Virtual Server is determined by the server type selected when creating the Virtual Server.
+Please choose a server type based on the specifications of the application you plan to run on the Virtual Server.

 The server types supported by Virtual Server are as follows.